uhh-lt/wsd/README.md

 ./wsd model:build-toy
 ```

-This model only provides senses for the word "Python" but is fully functional and should be used during the initial setup of the web application.
+This model only provides senses for the word "Python" but is fully functional.

 ### Build full model